Tamandeep-Singh/prowl/README.md

 - Connect to every linked endpoint via SSH to run commands directly from the frontend
 - Integrate with Github OAuth to access the user's repos and analyse them for any security issues (e.g sensitive information exposure)
 - Automatically score telemetry events with custom rules and send alerts via Gmail / Discord for critical threats
-- Integrate with OSINT (Open Source Intelligence Tools) like VirusTotal to strengthen the evidence for a potential alert
+- Integrate with OSINT (Open Source Intelligence) tools like VirusTotal to strengthen the evidence for a potential alert

 ***